icann/octo-039-040-v2/README.md

 # OCTO-039

 Section 4: Add an appendix that describes a public ledger that is not a blockchain that can hold name system data like ownership, delegation, DNSSEC keys, and so on.
-The intended appendix will be [here](public-ledger.md).
+The intended appendix is [here](public-ledger.md).

 # OCTO-040

 Section 6, paragraph 3 (before the bulleted list): remove "that you can fully trust that the transactions in the blockchain, and" because it is redundant.

 Section 8, paragraph 3: replace *sidechain* with *independent chain* (three times).
-Apparently the blockchain ecosystem cannot agree on a single definition for "sidechain", but generally agrees that an "independent chain" is one that has no relationship with any other blockchain.
+Apparently the blockchain ecosystem does agree on a single definition for "sidechain", but generally agrees that an "independent chain" is one that has no relationship with any other blockchain.